Film Studies (FILM)

 (3 Credits, Spring)

-Investigation of a theme such as heroism, family, and immigration from a domestic perspective, as well as other Western and Non-Western perspectives.
-Films and written texts will provide cross-cultural connections and multiple contexts as students move from a local to a worldly understanding of present-day issues.
+This course will explore a theme (such as heroism, the family, or immigration) from both Western and Non-Western perspectives.
+Films will provide a broad range of connections and contexts, as students develop cross-cultural appreciation, self-awareness, and social responsibility.
 (This CWI course meets the institutional competency requirements in Global Perspectives.).
 (3 lecture hours, 0 lab hours, 3 credits)

 Refer to How to Read Course Descriptions for an explanation of elements found in the course descriptions above.